CollinsU99/Azure-network-protocols/README.md

 <img src="https://i.imgur.com/mgtx50E.png" height="80%" width="80%" alt="img"/>
 </p>

 Let's ping www.comptia.org (ping wwww.comptia.org -4).
-The -4 means we are specifying an ICMP to ping the www.comptia.org IPV4 address.
+The -4 means that we are specifying ICMP to ping www.comptia.org IPV4 address.

 As you can see from the image above, we got 4 replies, 4 packets were sent and received, and 1 packet was lost.